 The first step in minimizing distractions is to know what your weaknesses are.
-One tool for this is the new screen time app on iPhones.
-You can see a minute-by-minute breakdown of the apps you are using.
+Use your phone's screen time app to see a minute-by-minute breakdown of the apps you are using.

-If anything stands out and seems like it’s too much, you know what you need to work on.
+If anything stands out, you know what you need to work on.

-If you find it difficult to have the self-control to avoid social media during the workday, there are apps to help you.
+If you find it difficult to have the self-control to avoid social media during work, there are apps to help you.
 Stayfocusd and Wastenotime are examples of browser plugins where you can limit the amount of time you spend on social media sites.

-Email is a reality of work that’s not going away anytime soon.
 Email is a powerful tool for productivity, but can also dominate your time when not used properly.
-We have written at length about email in the past, but for now here are some quick tips.
+Here are some tips:

-Touch it once: When you open an email you now have a decision to make.
-Make the decision right away rather than continually coming back to the message.
+Touch it once: The second you open an email, you have a decision to make.
 Does this email need a reply?
 Can it be solved immediately?
-Find a way to filter email into either, delete, reply or turn into a task for a later time.
+Whatever needs to happen, do your best to action it right away.

-Productivity in work is not always black and white.
+Productivity is not always black and white.
 You’ll have good days and bad days.
 It’s not possible to eliminate all distractions and some days are completely overwhelming.

 What you can do is put yourself in a position to succeed.
 You know what environment and situation is most likely to put you in a productive mode.
 At the same time, you know the distractions that can easily get you off track.

 Set yourself up for success with a plan for focused time, breaks and minimizing distractions so you can be productive while maintaining your sanity.
 You’ll be amazed how much can be achieved in just a couple of focussed, distraction-free hours.